mmajcica/SpecFlowReportGeneratorTask/README.md

 * **Output File**: Generated Output File.
 Default: StepDefinitionReport.html and is going to be persisted in AGENT_BUILDDIRECTORY in case of a build, meanwhile in case of a release it is going to be placed in AGENT_RELEASEDIRECTORY

 ## Release notes
-1.0.0 - Initial Release - Ships with SpecFlow 2.3.1
+1.0.1 - Adjusted the license terms and changed the icons 1.0.0 - Initial Release - Ships with SpecFlow 2.3.1

 ## Contributing